MinervaExpt/CCQENu/releases/release_v1/README.md

 - py_1d
 - 2d

-In the 2d files, the ordering is column is increasing x-view (pzmu), row is increasing y-view (ptmu).
+In the 2d files, the ordering is: column is increasing x-view (pzmu), row is increasing y-view (ptmu).
-In the covariance and correlation matrix the ordering is pzbin + ptbin*(Npzbin)
+In the covariance and correlation matrix the 2D histogram is compressed to 1D and the ordering is pzbin + ptbin*(Npzbin)